 A minor in History shall consist of at least 18 credits, of which at least 12 must be upper level courses.
 The 18 credits should include courses that cover more than one continent and more than one century.

-International Affairs (18 credits)
+International Affairs Minor: (24 credits)

+Students are to take at least one course and no more than two courses in each of these disciplines, chosen from the list of approved courses.
 For a list of approved courses please see the core requirements and concentration requirements for the BA in International Affairs.

 International Affairs / Canadian Studies.